Peter van Bleeck

-Petrus Johannes (Pieter) van Bleeck (baptized 25 June 1697 in The Hague – 20 July 1764 in London) was a Dutch portrait painter and mezzotint engraver active in London, where he moved in 1723.
+Petrus Johannes (Pieter) van Bleeck (baptized 25 June 1697 in The Hague – 20 July 1764) was a Dutch portrait painter and mezzotint engraver active in London, where he moved in 1723.

 Van Bleeck is especially known for theatrical subjects such as Owen Swiny, Kitty Clive and Margaret Woffington, but he also worked on other subjects such as James Foster.
 His paintings were frequently engraved, particularly by John Faber the Younger.
 Peter engraved a portrait of Ellen "Nell" Gwynne by Sir Peter Lely.

 He was the son of Richard van Bleeck, also a portrait painter.

 Personal life

 Van Bleeck married Alice Cony in 1745 at St Pauls Cathedral London, in the Parish of St Benets near Pauls Wharf St Andrew.
 His Marriage Bond allegation of 8 October (his notice of intent to marry) alleges he was a Bachelor from the Parish of Covent Garden, age 40 and she was a spinster age 35 from the Parish of St George the Martyr.
 He was granted license to marry and they did so, on 10 October 1745.
 His age was understated as he would have been around 48 years old at the time of his marriage.
 There were no children of this marriage.